ThomasRabn/ece-web-labs/03-storage-tests/README.md

 ## Usage

-The usage of this lab is not really interesting.
-Its only purpose is to test that the actual code is working.
+The repository is divided into 2 parts: the 'version-without-database' part and the 'version-with-database' part.
+They are stored in 2 different folders to make it easily understandable.
+You can choose the version you want to use.
+The only purpose of the lab is to test that the actual code is working.
 To launch the tests, you can open a shell and type:

 ```bash
 npm install